owlbarn/tutorial/book/linear-algebra/README.md

 ## Internal: CBLAS and LAPACKE

 This section is for those of you who are eager for more low level information.
-The BLAS (Basic Linear Algebara Subprogramms) is a specification that describes a set of low-level routines for common linear algebra opeartion.
+The BLAS (Basic Linear Algebara Subprogramms) is a specification that describes a set of low-level routines for common linear algebra operation.
 The LAPACKE contains more linear algebra routines, such as solving linear systems and matrix factorisations, etc.
 Efficient implementation of these function has been practices for a long time in many softwares.
 Interfacing to them can provide easy access to high performance routines.